2021 Mecklenburg-Vorpommern state election

 The 2021 Mecklenburg-Vorpommern state election was held on 26 September 2021 to elect the 8th Landtag of Mecklenburg-Vorpommern.
-The incumbent government is a coalition of the Social Democratic Party (SPD) and Christian Democratic Union (CDU) led by Minister President Manuela Schwesig.
+The incumbent government was a coalition of the Social Democratic Party (SPD) and Christian Democratic Union (CDU) led by Minister President Manuela Schwesig.

 The SPD won a landslide plurality of almost 40% of votes, a nine percentage point increase from 2016.
 The opposition Alternative for Germany (AfD) remained the second largest party but declined to under 17%.
 The CDU recorded its worst ever result in the state with 13.3%, while The Left also declined to 10%.
 Alliance 90/The Greens and the Free Democratic Party (FDP) both won around 6% of votes and re-entered the Landtag after previously falling out in 2016 and 2011, respectively.

 After the election, the SPD chose to form a coalition with The Left rather than renew their government with the CDU.
 Schwesig was re-elected as Minister-President on 15 November with 41 votes out of 79.